The power of blog can no longer be under-estimated (as if it ever was)...

 This may not be of utmost interest to most readers, as it is yet again sport related, but it truly is too good to miss!

 The Times newspaper was completely duped by a particular sports blog when compiling its Top 50 Young Footballers.
 At Number 30 was “Masal Bugduv (Olimpia Balti).
+Moldova's finest, the 16-year-old attacker has been strongly linked with a move to Arsenal, work permit permitting.”

 The accolades found on said blog declared things such as “the next wonder kid” and “already has a handful of international caps” as well as linking this player to many a big club in the transfer window.